-4.3 VEHICLE INSTRUMENTATION
+VEHICLE INSTRUMENTATION

 Vehicle instrumentation is necessary to accurately measure vehicle accelerations and rotations during and after impact with a roadside safety feature.
 Tri-axial accelerometers are used to measure vehicle accelerations and a single-rate gyro is used to measure vehicle rotational rates.
-The following sections describe the specifications for electronic and photographic instrumentation of test vehicles.
+The following sections describe the specifi cations for electronic and photographic instrumentation of test vehicles.

-4.3.1 Instrumentation Specifications
+INSTRUMENTATION SPECIFICATIONS

+Society of Automotive Engineers specifi cations for electronic and optical instrumentation (SAE J211-1 JUL2007 and J211-2 NOV2008) should be used as the primary reference instrumentation specifi cations.

+Chapter 4—Test Vehicle Specifications

+| 87

-Society of Automotive Engineers specifications for electronic and optical instrumentation (SAE J211-1 JUL2007 and J211-2 NOV2008) should be used as the primary reference instrumentation specifications.
-These specifications are reproduced in Appendix C. Part 1 relates to electronic instrumentation and Part 2 relates to photographic instrumentation.
-Part 1 of the specifications applies to the collection and analysis of vehicle acceleration and rotation data; determination of impact speed; and measurement, recording, and reduction of surrogate occupant data, including specifications for data channel performance requirements, data channel selection, transducer mounting, sign convention, digital data processing, timing marks, time of contact, and presentation of results.
+These specifi cations are reproduced in Appendix C. Part 1 relates to electronic instrumentation and Part 2 relates to photographic instrumentation.
+Part 1 of the specifi cations applies to the collection and analysis of vehicle acceleration and rotation data; determination of impact speed; and measure- ment, recording, and reduction of surrogate occupant data, including specifi cations for data channel performance requirements, data channel selection, transducer mounting, sign convention, digital data processing, timing marks, time of contact, and presentation of results.
 Part 2 of the standard addresses the use of photographic instrumentation to collect and analyze the same data.

-Table 1 of J211 Part 1 presents a list of recommended Channel Frequency Classes (CFCs) for various applications.
+Table 1 of J211 Part 1 presents a list of recommended Channel Frequency Classes (CFCs) for vari- ous application.
 Note that determination of vehicle velocity changes and occupant displacements are

 critical to the impact performance evaluation process.
-As shown in Table 1, a CFC of 180 Hz is recommended for integration for velocity or displacement.
-Hence, accelerometers placed in a vehicle should, at a minimum, adhere to CFC Class 180 requirements and the data should be filtered at this level prior to processing.
-It should be further noted that, in Section 8.1, the standard recommends a pre-sample filter corresponding to CFC 1000.
-Further, under Section 8.2, the standard indicates that the sampling rate should be no less than 10 times the pre-sampling filter frequency, or at least 10,000 Hz.
+As shown in Table 1, a CFC of 180 Hz is recom- mended for integration for velocity or displacement.
+Hence, accelerometers placed in a vehicle should, at a minimum, adhere to CFC Class 180 requirements and the data should be fi ltered at this level prior to processing.
+It should be further noted that, in Section 8.1, the standard recommends a pre-sample

+fi lter corresponding to CFC 1000.
+Further, under Section 8.2, the standard indicates that the sampling rate should be no less than 10 times the pre-sampling fi lter frequency, or at least 10,000 Hz.

 It is important to note that SAE J211-1 JUL2007 and J211-2 NOV2008 do not specify maximum transducer amplitude, called the Channel Amplitude Class (CAC).
 Instead, the standard leaves the selection of the CAC to the testing agency.
-Maximum transducer accuracy is achieved when recording near the mid-range of its amplitude.
+Maximum transducer accuracy is achieved when record- ing near the mid-range of its amplitude.
 However, peak accelerations are often measured to be many times the average values during the primary impact sequence.
-Subjecting an accelerometer to accelerations higher than the CAC can potentially damage the unit and often cause any accelerometer data collected thereafter to be corrupted.
+Subjecting an accelerometer to ac- celerations higher than the CAC can potentially damage the unit and often cause any accelerometer data collected thereafter to be corrupted.
 The CAC should be selected to provide maximum accuracy without exposing the transducer to undue risk of damage.
 Users should examine the results of similar tests when selecting a CAC to meet this goal.

-Although SAE J211-1 JUL2007 and J211-2 NOV2008 do not specify specific coordinate axes, they do recommend that a right-handed coordinate system be used.
+Although SAE J211-1 JUL2007 and J211-2 NOV2008 do not specify specifi c coordinate axes, it does recommend that a right-handed coordinate system be used.
 However, in order to maintain consistency with NCHRP Report 350 guidelines, the following right-handed sign convention is recommended:

 x—Positive in the normal forward motion direction